 Unless you’re simply looking for a blinking rear light for the occasional commute, a rechargeable bike light is superior to a battery-powered option.
 Rechargeable lights might cost more initially but after just a couple of battery charges, the cost will balance out.

 The Sierra Club notes that rechargeable options are more eco-friendly, as they avoid constantly disposing of used batteries.

 It depends on how much you ride in the dark.
 A full bike light set is optimal if you find yourself regularly riding at night, at dawn or dusk, or in bad weather conditions.
 The Garmin Varia is an excellent matching bike light set that we tested, though it is perfectly suitable to mix and match between front and rear lights of different brands or models.

 Studies have confirmed that bike lights do help make drivers notice cyclists.
 The National Highway Traffic Safety Administration has found that the highest incidence of cyclist fatalities happens between 6 p.m. and 9 p.m.

 If you live in a well-lit area and rarely venture out on the bike in the dark, a rear light (and perhaps a headlamp for the occasional short night commute) will be plenty.
 The rear light is critical for making yourself visible to cars coming up behind you.

-During the day, very few places will require that you have a bike light, but at night, most cities and states have some requirement for visibility.
+During the day, very few places will require that you have a bike light, but at night, most cities and states have some requirements for visibility.
 You’ll want to check your local bylaws.
-Certain states require not just a small red rear light on your seatpost, but a full light set.
+Certain states require not just a small red rear light on your seat post, but a full light set.